 To meet our legal and regulatory obligations, we hold your information while you are a customer and for a period of time after that.
 We do not hold it for longer than necessary.

 You are entitled to view, amend, or delete the personal information that we hold.
 Email your request to WaterCare at email@example.com

 Making a complaint

-If you have a complaint about the use of your personal information, please let a member of staff in your branch (or service outlet) know, giving them the opportunity to put things right as quickly as possible.
+If you have a complaint about the use of your personal information, please let a us know, so that we have the opportunity to put things right as quickly as possible.
 If you wish to make a complaint you may do so in person, by telephone, in writing and by email.
 Please be assured that all complaints received will be fully investigated.
-You can register a complaint through our contact centre, our branches, our Website, by phone, by email or in person at your branch.
+You can place a complaint on our website (fill in the contact form on the contact page), by phone (call 093 60398 or 086 824 1670), by email (send an email to firstname.lastname@example.org) or in person (at this address: Unit 51, N17 Business Park, Galway Road, Tuam, County Galway).
 We ask that you supply as much information as possible to help our staff resolve your complaint quickly.
 You can also contact the Data Protection Commission in Ireland at www.dataprotection.ie.

 The policy will be reviewed regularly to ensure all the policy changes and requirements will be included.

 As far as possible, we will not disclose personal data without consent.
 However, when we investigate a complaint we may need to share personal information with the other parties concerned.
 We will consider any request for anonymity in respect of a case, but we cannot guarantee that it will be possible to enforce it.
 We will not disclose your personal data to third parties except in instances where an individual has consented to the disclosure, or we are obliged by law to disclose the data.
 Third parties to whom we may disclose information include organisations such as An Garda Síochána.